-The 2022 Selwyn AMP should be viewed as a 'living document' and an ongoing work-in-progress.
+The 2022 Selwyn AMP should be viewed as a 'living document' and an ongoing workin-progress.
 From the initial plan approved in 2013, staff has stressed the importance of incorporating more fulsome information in the state of local infrastructure, the need for a more established process as it relates to levels of service and funding priorities, and a long-term financial strategy to fund the infrastructure deficit that exists.
 The adoption of the 2022 AMP is part of an ongoing process of continuous improvement in asset utilization and service provision.
+This page is intentionally left blank.